HomeBlogParent Guide to Standardized Testing: State-by-State Overview

 DelawareSmarter Balanced / SAT3-8, 11NoState covers SAT for all.

-FloridaFAST3-10NoSwitched to progress monitoring model.
+FloridaFAST3-10NoSwitched from FSA to FAST progress monitoring model in 2022-23.

 GeorgiaGeorgia Milestones3-8, HSNoEnd-of-course (EOC) tests required in HS.